RV and Camper Van Solar Calculator

 Can I also charge batteries using my vehicle?

-The best option is a battery to battery charger, many of which double as a charge controller.
+The best option is a battery to battery charger, many of which double as a solar charge controller.
 A cheaper option is to go with a battery isolator.

 What is the difference between a PWM and MPPT charge controller?

-The difference lies in efficiency.
+The actionable difference lies in efficiency.
 A PWM controller uses less complicated and less efficient technology.
 With that said, for smaller 12V systems, it is often advisable to get a PWM controller and more solar panels get more bang for your buck.

 Can I get a bigger charge controller and add more solar panels later?

 With that said, it’s usually a lot of work to add more panels on the road so we like doing them all at once.
 Check out our article on charge controllers for more in-depth info.

 What number should I use for Sun Hours?